-Take a look at our other private dining rooms and entertaining spaces at Trinity Hall.
-Not sure which is the best space for your event?
+Take a virtual tour of the Leslie Stephen Room.
+Not sure which is the best space for your event at Trinity Hall?
 Contact us to discuss your event needs and let us help you to plan the perfect dinner or special event at Trinity Hall.

 Historical information about the Leslie Stephen Room: